Use a fingerless gloves knitting pattern in this collection to pick up a range of construction techniques.

 1. Use circular needles instead of 4 double-pointed needles

-I have never gotten the hang of the double pointed needles (dpn).
+I have never gotten the hang of the double-pointed needles (DPN).
 My knitting always have ladders where the needles meet no matter how hard or tight I pull the yarn.
 At the cast on stage, I constantly worry about twisting the yarn.
 I also tend to see an entire row of stitches dropped when the needle slides off.
-I now only use my double pointed needles to make very small objects flat.
+I now only use my double-pointed needles like short straight needles to make very small objects.

 If you, like me, find double-pointed needles difficult to use, I suggest using circular needles instead.
 There are 2 ways: the magic loop or use 2 circular needles.